PolomskiBartlomiej/spring-test-sql-datafeed/README.md

 [![Build Status](https://travis-ci.com/mtumilowicz/sql-datafeed-tests.svg?branch=master)](https://travis-ci.com/mtumilowicz/sql-datafeed-tests)

-# sql-datafeed-tests
+# spring-test-sql-datafeed
-The main goal of this project is to show how to feed tests with sqls.
+The main goal of this project is to show how to feed tests with sqls in Spring Boot Application.

 # manual
 Suppose we have test class `path/CustomerRepositoryTest`: